prefix-dev/pixi/README.md

 ## Status

-This project is currently in the _alpha stage_.
-It's actively under development, and we're planning to add many more features.
-The file formats are still subject to change, and you should expect breaking changes as we work towards a v1.0.
+Pixi is under active development, and we're planning to add many more features.
+We are working hard to keep file-format changes compatible with the previous versions so that you can rely on pixi with peace of mind.

 Some notable features we have in the pipeline are: